wpsharks/s2member-kb/tutorials/2015/142-resolving-file-download-problems.md

 ## Does `wp-content/plugins/s2member-files/.htaccess` Exist?

 You should also have an `.htaccess` file in your `/s2member-files/` directory.
 If you don't, please re-install s2Member and that will create the proper `.htaccess` file automatically.
-Either that, or add this to your `/wp-content/plugins/s2member-files/.htaccess` file.
-If the file does not exist, please create it.
+Either that, or create this file `/wp-content/plugins/s2member-files/.htaccess` with the following contents:

 ```apache
 <IfModule env_module>